wenxiz/Udacity-Projects-P7/README.md

 ## APIs

-Google Maps API is used to show the map and generate the markers etc. Yelp API is used to pull more infomation of restaurants.
+Google Maps API is used to show the map and generate the markers etc. Foursquare API is used to pull more infomation of restaurants.

 ## Contents